StereoKit/StereoKit/docs/Pages/Reference/Quat/FromAngles.md

 ---
 layout: default
 title: Quat.FromAngles
-description: Creates a Roll/Pitch/Yaw rotation from the provided angles in degrees!
+description: Creates a Roll/Pitch/Yaw rotation (applied in that order) from the provided angles in degrees!
 ---
 # [Quat]({{site.url}}/Pages/Reference/Quat.html).FromAngles